learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 **Note:** In Ruby, both local variable names and method names, are written the same way -- in plain words.

-The Ruby will put a local variable in scope whenever it sees it being assigned to something.
+Ruby will put a local variable in scope whenever it sees it being assigned to something.
 It doesn’t matter if the code is not executed, the moment the interpreter sees an assignment a local variable, it puts it in scope.
 Here, we will properly define `local_variable`: